ls1intum/prompt2/.github/pull_request_template.md

+# 📝 Pull Request Template

+Use this template to provide all necessary information for reviewing and testing your changes.

-# ✨ What is the change?
+## ✨ What is the change?

 <!-- Briefly describe what has been changed or added in this PR. -->